joshan-lucmayan/hierarchy_class/README.md

 ## Not yet implemented

 - PayMongo sandbox end-to-end verification for Florin top-ups (implementation complete and locally verified - the runbook lives in [`docs/PAYMENTS.md`](docs/PAYMENTS.md))
-- School logos inside the school picker (the signup page shows the CSA campus logo)